NaitikDobariya/Custom_Navigation_Stack/README.md

 ## Overview

 This Navigation stack implements a complete navigation pipeline enabling robots to autonomously localize themselves on a known occupancy grid map, plan collision-free paths to user-specified goals, and execute smooth trajectory tracking.
 The system demonstrates robust performance in Gazebo simulations and RViz visualizations, providing a production-quality foundation for mobile robot navigation.
+The video is as follows.

 [![Watch Video 1](https://img.youtube.com/vi/jNI1nhBfpCg/maxresdefault.jpg)](https://youtu.be/jNI1nhBfpCg)